aurollan/Embedded_C_STM32F3/LEDS/HOW_TO/readme_leds.md

 We see that they are used for Input/Output operation: that's what we are looking for.

-They have an "x" at the end of their name and we are looking for IO PE8...15.
+They have an "x" at the end of their name and we are looking for IO PE8 to PE15.

 Let's drop the number and look for IOPE.